MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 The libraries support .NET Framework 4.0 and later.

-The libraries support OData proctocol versions 1 to 3.
+The libraries support OData protocol versions 1 to 3.

 ## AspNetCore OData